Resume

 • Dabbled in CakePHP, shell scripting, and a bunch of other languages and frameworks

-• Run my own server based on Gentoo (what better way to learn about Linux?) that hosts XMPP, email, this web site site, and more and includes IPv6 connectivity (why yes, I am a Hurricane Electric certified IPv6 “Sage”)
+• Run my own server based on Gentoo (what better way to learn about Linux?) that hosts XMPP, email, this web site, and more and includes IPv6 connectivity (why yes, I am a Hurricane Electric certified IPv6 “Sage”)